An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Methods

 \subsection{{Pre-processing of T2w Images}}

 Pre-processing of structural T2-weighted HASTE scans, illustrated in the top row of Fig.\ref{fig_pipeline}, included the following steps: 1.
 Individual stacks were excluded if severe fetal or maternal motion persisted throughout the stack or image artifacts obscured the fetal brain; 2.
-Super-resolution reconstruction was performed using either the SVRTK~\cite{uus2020deformable} or NiftyMIC~\cite{ebner2020automated} toolkits; 3.
-B0-field inhomogeneity correction with the N4 algorithm~\cite{tustison2010n4itk} and intensity normalization; 4.
+Super-resolution reconstruction was performed using either the SVRTK~\cite{uus2020deformable} or NiftyMIC~\cite{ebner2020automated} toolkits.
+The choice of reconstruction method was data-driven.
+NiftyMIC reconstructions were generally chosen due to their superior SNR and tissue border fidelity.
+In cases where the automated NiftyMIC processing pipeline failed, SVRTK output was used instead if data quality was high.
+These were therefore not two alternative user workflows, but complementary tools selected pragmatically to ensure optimal reconstruction quality.
+3. B0-field inhomogeneity correction with the N4 algorithm~\cite{tustison2010n4itk} and intensity normalization; 4.
 Intracranial cavity segmentation of the reconstructed brain image ("brain masking"); 5.
 Rigid registration to atlas anatomical space.
 Steps 3-4 were performed with in-house tools when SVRTK reconstruction was used, whereas NiftyMIC includes these steps in its reconstruction pipeline.
+Rigid registration to atlas anatomical space was performed with FLIRT~\cite{jenkinson2012fsl} using six degrees of freedom (translation and rotation only).
+Affine scaling was intentionally not applied in order to preserve the natural size differences across gestational ages, consistent with previous spatiotemporal fetal atlas construction frameworks~\cite{gholipour2017normative,schuh2018unbiased}.

-Rigid registration to atlas space for SVRTK-processed reconstructions was performed with FLIRT~\cite{jenkinson2012fsl}.
-Default settings were used for SVRTK and NiftyMIC was run with the alpha parameter set to 0.04.
+Default settings were used for SVRTK and NiftyMIC was run with the alpha parameter set to 0.04, chosen for total-variation regularization strength in order to match regularization strength in SVRTK.
+In our experiments, this value provided stable high-quality reconstructions across the dataset.
 Prior to SVRTK reconstruction, a rough ellipsoid mask was drawn over the fetal brain in one reference stack in ITK-SNAP~\cite{yushkevich2006user}.
 Prior to NiftyMIC reconstruction, the NiftyMIC fetal brain extraction pipeline was used to crop the input images.
 Each reconstruction included three to eighteen stacks (mean=8 stacks), with at least one axial, one coronal, and one sagittal stacks without significant motion artifacts.